FirelyTeam/firely-docs/vonk/configuration/configuration.rst

 .. _configure_vonk:

-Configuring the Firely Server server
+Configuring the Firely Server
 ===========================

 In this section we assume you have downloaded and installed the Firely Server binaries, and have obtained a license file.
 If not, please see the :ref:`previous section <getting_started>` and follow the steps there first.

-The steps you followed to get started will provide you with a basic Firely Server server, that runs on a standard port and keeps the data in a SQLite database.
+The steps you followed to get started will provide you with a basic Firely Server, that runs on a standard port and keeps the data in a SQLite database.

 If you need to adjust the port, or want to use a MongoDB, SQL or CosmosDB database, you can